 Another note of importance is that some babies don’t get their first tooth until they are one year old or more.
 We have seen this happen many times, and pediatricians have assured us that their tough gums can chew any food you are allowed to introduce, so no limitations on diet texture.
 The only downside to getting their first tooth later means that they will also be a bit “later” to lose their first tooth, closer to seven years old.
 A social right of passage among their friends, it can be frustrating to not be a part of that kinder/first grade Tooth Club.
 Don’t worry, they will all encounter the Tooth Fairy experience at some point!

-Before they get their first tooth, simply use a soft wash cloth along their gums twice a day to remove any milk, food or bacteria.
+Before they get their first tooth, brushing is not necessary.
+Simply use a soft wash cloth along their gums twice a day to remove any milk, food or bacteria.
 When a first tooth appears, it is time to brush.
-Using a small, soft-bristled toothbrush, clean both front and back sides of the teeth with massaging circles at the gum line.
-Also, if the teeth have no space between them, then flossing should begin as well using fun kid flossers.
+Here’s how to brush baby teeth: use a small, soft-bristled toothbrush to clean both front and back sides of the teeth with massaging circles at the gum line.
+If the teeth have no space between them, then flossing should begin as well using fun kid flossers.

 Another idea is to work with a second adult, both of you sitting in chairs knee to knee facing each other to create a table top.
 Then, have the child straddle one of your laps and lay back into the other.
 One of you holds the baby’s hands while the other does the brushing.
 Having all of your gear ready when you lay your child back makes the effort go much more quickly and effectively.
 We promise that even if they fuss and cry, they will quickly recover and become more passive as you become consistent and they know what to expect.
 On your first visit with us, we are happy to demonstrate this positioning as it is how we safely complete our dental exam.
 We also find that if our patient is accustomed to the reclined position for brushing at home, their dental visits are less stressful as it feels quite familiar.